-Minnesota Supreme Court Justices Natalie Hudson and Karl Procaccini both won election in the only two contested races on the state's high court.
+Minnesota Supreme Court Chief Justice Natalie Hudson and Justice Karl Procaccini both won election in the only two contested races on the state's high court.

 Throughout the whole statewide judiciary, only nine sitting judges were up for election against challengers, and the results of some of those races were released Wednesday morning.
-Six of the contests involved District Court judges in the Twin Cities, and central and northern Minnesota.
+Six of the contests involved district judges in the Twin Cities, central Minnesota and up north.

-On the state's Court of Appeals, incumbent Judge Diane Bratvold won over challenger Jonathan Woolsey of Chaska.
+On the state's Court of Appeals, Judge Diane Bratvold comfortably beat Jonathan Woolsey of Chaska.
 She began serving on the Appeals Court in 2016 and was elected to a six-year term in 2018.

 Supreme Court

 Hudson, appointed as the court's first Black chief justice last fall, was challenged by Stephen Emery, who has run for multiple offices.
-Hudson, who garnered about 63% of the vote, has served as an associate justice on the Supreme Court since 2015.
+Hudson garnered about 63% of the vote.
+She has served as an associate justice on the Supreme Court since 2015 and previously served 13 years on the state's Court of Appeals.

 Supreme Court Justice Anne McKeig, first appointed in 2016 and elected in 2018, was on the ballot without opposition.